The spring weather isn’t the only thing that’s favorable in Arizona.

-After several years of wild roller-coaster activity, the Phoenix-area housing market is ready to end a relatively flat year.
-That’s according to the latest monthly report from the W. P. Carey School of Business at Arizona State University.
-Here are the highlights of the new report on Maricopa and Pinal counties, as of October:
+According to the latest monthly report from the W. P. Carey School of Business at Arizona State University, all signs point to the Phoenix area housing market having having better results in 2015, compared with 2014.
+Here are the highlights of that report on Maricopa and Pinal counties for January: